google/fscrypt/README.md

 while fscrypt only encrypts the filenames and file contents in a specified directory.
-Note that using both dm-crypt and fscrypt simultaneously will give the protections and benefits of both; however, this may cause a decrease in your performance, as files contents are encrypted twice.
+Note that using both dm-crypt and fscrypt simultaneously will give the protections and benefits of both; however, this may cause a decrease in your performance, as file contents are encrypted twice.

 Once example of a reasonable setup could involve using dm-crypt with a TPM or Secure boot key, while using fscrypt for the contents of a home directory.
 This